-Q. Why a raw meat diet?
+Q. Why a raw meat pet diet?

-Most processed and canned pet foods are cooked at ultra-high temperatures in excess of 212 degrees F. Animals consuming these highly processed foods often become nutritionally compromised and manifest dry and itchy skin, dull coats, weight problems, lethargy, and many more not so obvious symptoms.
+Most processed and canned pet foods are cooked at ultra-high temperatures in excess of 212 degrees F. Animals consuming these highly processed foods often become nutritionally compromised and manifest dry and itchy skin, dull coats, weight problems, lethargy, and many other not so obvious symptoms.

 Enzymes are essential biological catalysts that enhance the quality and quantity of nutrient assimilation.
 This allows your favorite pet to conserve its own enzyme energy for other important life enriching health benefits such as longevity.
-Wouldn’t we all like our four legged companions to live long, healthy and happy lives?
+Wouldn’t we all like our four-legged companions to live long, healthy and happy lives?